suitmedia/suitmedia.github.io/_posts/2014-07-07-mobile-development-cocoapods.markdown

 3. ```your-dependency``` with lastest version

 Notice that in ```Podfile``` you can specify the version of a dependency you use.
-The other ways to specifying dependency version:
+The other ways to specify dependency version:

 1. ```'~> 2.0'``` means version ```2.0``` and version up to ```3.0``` not including ```3.0``` or higher
 2. ```'> 2.0'``` means any version higher than ```2.0```